xpladev/docs/content/en/develop/develop/tools/evm/about-evm.md

 # About @xpla/evm

-`@xpla/evm` is a TypeScript library that provides TypeChain-generated interfaces for XPLA Chain's precompile contracts.
-This package enables developers to easily interact with XPLA Chain's precompile contracts using ethers.js with full TypeScript support and type safety.
+`@xpla/evm` is a TypeScript library that provides TypeChain-generated interfaces for CONX Chain's precompile contracts.
+This package enables developers to easily interact with CONX Chain's precompile contracts using ethers.js with full TypeScript support and type safety.

 ## Overview

-XPLA Chain provides various precompile contracts that allow access to Cosmos SDK module functionality within the EVM environment.
+CONX Chain provides various precompile contracts that allow access to Cosmos SDK module functionality within the EVM environment.
 The `@xpla/evm` package provides pre-generated TypeScript interfaces for these precompile contracts, making it easy to interact with them using familiar ethers.js patterns.

 ## Key Features

 - **TypeScript Interfaces**: Pre-generated TypeChain interfaces for all precompile contracts
 - **Ethers.js Integration**: Seamless integration with ethers.js library
 - **Type Safety**: Full TypeScript support with complete type definitions
-- **Precompile Contract Support**: Easy access to XPLA Chain's precompile contracts
+- **Precompile Contract Support**: Easy access to CONX Chain's precompile contracts
 - **Factory Classes**: Generated factory classes for contract instantiation
 - **Convenience Functions**: Helper functions for creating pre-connected precompile contracts

 ## Getting Started

-This guide will walk you through setting up a project with `@xpla/evm` and interacting with XPLA Chain's precompile contracts.
+This guide will walk you through setting up a project with `@xpla/evm` and interacting with CONX Chain's precompile contracts.

 ## About This Tutorial